-Amelia Island State Park and George Crady Bridge Fishing Pier State Park are designated single-use to provide public outdoor recreation and conservation.
-There are no legislative or executive directives that constrain the use of this property (see appendix).
-A legal description of the park property can be made available upon request to the Florida Department of Environmental Protection (DEP).
+George Crady Bridge Fishing Pier State Park is designated single-use to provide public outdoor recreation and conservation.
+There are no legislative or executive directives that constrain the use of this property (see Appendix).
+A legal description of the park property can be made available upon request to DEP.